Atlantic City Mafia: Crimes, Drugs, & History

 The Fall of the Empire

 The future looked brighter than the lights of Atlantic City, but things were about to change.
 In 1933, four years after the conference, President Franklin D. Roosevelt repealed Prohibition, helping himself to a drink as he did so.15 With that, Atlantic City lost its unique allure.
 Now, alcohol was freely available in any city in America that chose to serve it.
-Not only did the passage of the Twenty-First Amendment put a temporary dent in the machinations of organized crime, it put a permanent dent in Nucky Johnson’s boardwalk empire.
+Not only did the passage of the Twenty-First Amendment put a temporary dent in the machinations of organized crime, but it also put a permanent dent in Nucky Johnson’s boardwalk empire.

 Another setback came with the Great Depression.
 Faced with personal income, prices, and profits plunging, and unemployment soaring as high as 25 percent in America, people had more important things to worry about than going to Atlantic City to scratch their vice itch.16 With the city losing its sheen, Nucky Johnson could no longer count on his untouchability, to the point where the federal government felt free to conduct its own operations in the area.
 In 1935, FBI agents tracked down one of its four “Public Enemy Number One” targets, Alvin Karpis, to a hotel in Atlantic City.
 Karpis escaped the confrontation (however, he was personally arrested by J. Edgar Hoover in New Orleans the following year), but the shootout was indicative of the degree to which Nucky Johnson had lost Atlantic City.